CSRD in logistics:

 Setting Targets

-Based on reported emissions, set realistic and measurable targets to reduce carbon emissions.
+Based on reported emissions, realistic and measurable targets to reduce carbon emissions should be set.
 Implement strategies such as adopting greener transportation modes, optimizing routes, and investing in energy-efficient technologies.
 The targets should be in line with legislation, on a member state level or EU level, like the Green Deal target for 2030.

 Transparency and sharing data with customers/carriers